Salon/Spa Service Pricing in Today's Uncertain Economy

 At the other extreme, owners take a more strategic approach that factors in costs, profit margins and competitor pricing.

-In the middle resides a mixed bag consisting of multi-level pricing, incentive pricing, service packaging and other similar strategies with the intention of appealing to the broadest range of consumer price preferences.
+In the middle resides a mixed bag consisting of multi-level pricing, incentive pricing, service packaging and other similar strategies to appeal to the broadest range of consumer price preferences.

 To keep your thinking clear on your pricing strategies, consider the following:

-• The problem may be your spending - not your pricing: Before you rush into a price increase or a discount strategy, get real about your spending habits.
-I've seen more owners crying the blues about profits while refusing to confront their spending and avoidance of cash-flow planning disciplines.
-If this describes you, it's time to confront reality and take accountability for managing expenses.
+- The problem may be your spending - not your pricing: Before you rush into a price increase or a discount strategy, get real about your spending habits.
+We've seen more owners crying the blues about profits while refusing to confront their spending and avoidance of cash-flow planning disciplines.
+If this describes you, it's time to confront reality and take accountability for managing expense.
 Messing with pricing is not going to fix a spending behavior problem.

-• Know your cost-per-hour: You cannot effectively price a service without knowing your cost-per-hour that includes labor, product cost and overhead.
+- Know your cost-per-hour: You cannot effectively price a service without knowing your cost-per-hour that includes labor, product cost and overhead.
 Knowing your cost-per-hour is like knowing the cost of a retail product.
 It allows you to effectively "mark-up" that cost sufficiently to ensure a profit.
 Without knowing cost-per-hour, you're simply guessing.
-You can read more about cost-per-hour in the Strategies' archive by clicking this link: Service Pricing

 Comments